ethyca/fides/docs/fides/docs/fidesctl/quickstart/local_standalone.md

 # Running Fidesctl Locally (Standalone)

+The fastest way to get fidesctl running with a local, standalone installation.
+For guides on setting up a complete installation, see the [Docker instructions](docker.md), or the [local full-installation instructions](local_full.md).

-This method of running fidesctl requires zero dependencies outside of Python and a default pip installation of fidesctl.
-It is intended as the fastest possible quick start and is not designed for production-grade deployments.
+This method requires zero dependencies outside of Python and a default pip installation of fidesctl.
+It is intended as the fastest possible way to get started, and is not designed for production-grade deployments.

 To run in standalone mode, use one of the following methods: